 Mayor Sheldon Neeley

 Sheldon Neeley is a lifelong resident of Flint.
 He is a father, small business owner, and a man of God with an enduring commitment to serving his neighbors and his community.

 Born September 20, 1969, at Hurley Medical Center, Neeley is the son of Marva Neeley and Sam Neeley.
 He attended Bunche Elementary School and graduated from Flint Northern High School in 1986.
 He went on to earn an associate’s degree from Delta Community College and a bachelor’s degree in communications from Saginaw Valley State University.

-He spent 27 years working as an engineer for WJRT-12 in Flint, and remains the local union president for the National Association of Broadcast Employees and Technicians-Communication Workers of America.
+He spent 27 years working as an engineer for WJRT-12 in Flint, and remained the local union president for the National Association of Broadcast Employees and Technicians-Communication Workers of America until 2020.

-He also worked as a counselor in Flint Community Schools for 10 years and served as voluntary CEO of Flint Inner City Junior Golf League, founded by his father.
+He also worked as a counselor in Flint Community Schools for 10 years and served as voluntary CEO of the Flint Inner City Junior Golf League, founded by his father.